Mel Allen: Other sports

-Allen called a number of college football bowl games, including 14 Rose Bowls, two Orange Bowls, and two Sugar Bowls.
+Allen variously called regular-season college football for the DuMont, NBC, and ABC networks throughout the 1950s and early '60s.
+He also broadcast a number of bowl games, including 14 Rose Bowls, two Orange Bowls, and two Sugar Bowls.
 In the National Football League, Allen served as play-by-play announcer for the Washington Redskins in 1952 and 1953 and for the New York Giants on WCBS-AM in 1960, with some of the Giants' broadcasts also carried nationally by the CBS Radio Network.
-He also did radio play-by-play for the Miami Dolphins' and for the Miami Hurricanes.
+He also did radio play-by-play for the Miami Dolphins and for the Miami Hurricanes.

 Allen hosted Jackpot Bowling on NBC in 1959 after Leo Durocher had left to return to major league baseball coaching, but his lack of bowling knowledge made him an unpopular host and Bud Palmer replaced him as the show's host in April.

-Allen narrated a film about the 1961 Maccabiah Games which took place in Israel, entitled The Sixth World Maccabiah Games.
+Allen narrated a film about the 1961 Maccabiah Games which took place in Israel, titled The Sixth World Maccabiah Games.

 Non-sports work

 In the early 1940s, Allen hosted Thirty Minutes to Play on CBS radio.
 The program featured "interviews of sports and musical personalities."
 In the early 1940s Mel Allen announced a few Glenn Miller radio programs as well.

-In 1947, Allen was a disc jockey on 1010 WINS in New York City, with a 2-5 p.m. program daily.
+In 1947, Allen was a disc jockey on 1010 WINS in New York City, with a 2–5 p.m. program daily.
 An ad for the station in Broadcasting called the show "the initial step in our plans for bloc [sic] programming."

 In the early 1960s, Allen hosted the three-hour Saturday morning segment of the weekend NBC Radio program Monitor.
 He also contributed sportscasts to the program until the late 1960s.
 Allen also provided voiceover narration for Fox Movietone newsreels for many years.

 Allen appeared in a cameo role in the 1988 comedy film The Naked Gun: From the Files of Police Squad!.

 In 1994, he voiced the stadium announcer for the Broadway revival of Damn Yankees, as himself.